BumblebeeBat/FlyingFox/README.md

 *It uses state channels as a scalability solution. http://www.jeffcoleman.ca/state-channels/

-*It has a consensus mechanism optimized for state channels. "lightning_consensus.md" explains how it works.
+*It has a consensus mechanism optimized for state channels. "lightning_consensus.md" in /docs explains how it works.

 *Finite memory requirement of 2 gigabytes.